 Technology can give us the most amazing insights into the natural world and being able to document where seabirds go and how they use the open ocean is not only fascinating, but instrumental in their conservation.

-Seabirds are facing threats both at sea and on land, mainly at their breeding colonies, and at sea.
+Seabirds face threats both on land, principally at their breeding colonies, and at sea.
 Identifying these threats is key to ensuring the long-term viability of seabird populations but extremely challenging when they spend large periods of their life away from breeding colonies in the open ocean.
 Across the tropical Indian Ocean my research uses tracking technology to document how a range of seabird species utilise different parts of the Indian Ocean, the threats they might face in these areas and how these then drive changes in their breeding populations.
 The findings from this research are being used to develop conservation actions both locally, at breeding colonies, and regionally through the identification of priority at-sea areas for protection.